-If you do wish to remove a document, select the document and the use the 'options' drop-down to remove to select a different document.
+If you do wish to remove a document, select the document and use the Options drop-down to remove and select a different document.

 1. Available on: This will provide a status as well as the option to remove that candidate from the client portal

 2. Executive Summary: This will allow you to draft a summary that will be visible to the client on the client portal.
 You'll notice Executive Summary as it's own unique column (see second screen shot) if there are unique items that you'd like to stand alone with the client reviews that candidate.

 Additionally, you may notice as you make changes that you'll have the option to 'Notify Clients' which will alert them, via email, that you have updated or added an Executive Summary, document, added a candidate to the portal, or added an activity to the client portal.
 Any of those actions will result in an email to your client notifying them up those updates.

 3. Documents Available: This will show which documents are currently on your client portal.
 Additionally using the + sign, you may add more documentation.